 Having spent many years selling the services of a B2B telemarketing agency, it’s refreshing now to be selling a solution that people genuinely get excited about.
 In 2 years of speaking with businesses about website personalization, and reviewing calls from my team, the vast majority of B2B marketers recognize the power of personalization and believe it will be part of their strategy.
 However, there’s a lot of variation in the anticipated timeline for when they will implement website personalization.
 There are two main reasons causing this variation.

 The second cause of variation in the timeline of companies’ getting started is being paralyzed by visions of Personalization Utopia.
 Website Personalization is simply making a user’s experience of your website more relevant to them.
 It’s saving the user from having to do the work to find the content they are after, or simply what is relevant to them.
 Do that and you will see improvements in dwell time, engagement, and conversion.
 Its success is born out of the basic human behavior that people engage better the more relevant an experience feels to them.
 It’s this undeniable logic that’s the reason so many B2B marketers see website personalization in their strategy.
 It’s also the reason so many have a vision of personalization perfection, where every single element of the website experience is entirely about the user, from the top of the first page to the bottom of the last page.
 People go from their current world where they serve no website personalization to a utopian vision, which is very exciting but the reality of making it happen is hugely daunting.
-It was me thinking about going from just a basic auto-enrolment pension to one that would let me play golf 5 days a week at a (relatively) young age!
 The thought of what is required becomes so daunting it causes action paralysis.